cloudnativer/kube-install/docs/operation0.7.md

 ```

 Notice: If you specify the `-softdir` parameter value during the installation operation, please specify the same `-softdir` parameter value during the uninstall operation.<br>

+![kube-dashboard](images/webinstall002.jpg)

 In addition, you can also uninstall the Kubernetes cluster through the Kube-Install web platform.
-For the installation process using the web platform, <a href="docs/webinstall0.7.md">click here to view more details</a> ! <br>
+For the installation process using the web platform, <a href="docs/webinstall0.7.md">click here to view more details</a> !

-![kube-dashboard](images/webinstall002.jpg)

 <br>
 <br>